metafacture/metafacture-tutorial/06_MetafactureCLI.md

 ;
 ```

-If you want to load a local file instead of fetching it from the web.
-We need to change the flux a little bit.
+If you want to load a local file instead of fetching data from the web we need to change the flux a little bit with an texteditor.

 ```default
 "path/to/your/file.json"